TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-03-23-doctrine-entity-typed-properties-with-php74.md

 Have you tried [EasyAdminBundle](https://github.com/EasyCorp/EasyAdminBundle) to delegate your full administration?
 If not, give it go.

 **It creates data grids, forms, edit/update/add/delete controllers.
 All this with simple and beautiful UX.
-All you need to do is define your entities and register then in YAML config.** I love it!
+All you need to do is define your entities and register them in YAML config.** I love it!

 <br>

-Huge thanks to [Javier Eguiluz](https://github.com/javiereguiluz), creator and maintainer of this bundle, who also behind amazing **690&nbsp;issues** of [Weeks of Symfony](https://symfony.com/blog/category/a-week-of-symfony).
+Huge thanks to [Javier Eguiluz](https://github.com/javiereguiluz), creator and maintainer of this bundle, who's also behind amazing **690&nbsp;issues** of [Weeks of Symfony](https://symfony.com/blog/category/a-week-of-symfony).

 <br>